olokshyn/Hyperparameters/README.md

   --use-dropout         Whether the dropout layers should be activated --no-use-dropout      Disable: Whether the dropout layers should be activated
 ```
-As can be seen from the above, `Hyperparams` takes care of low level details for you:
+As can be seen from the above, `Hyperparameters` takes care of low level details for you:

 1. The `--train-data-path` parameter is required because we didn't provide a default value for it.
 All other parameters are optional.
 2. You can provide the `--use-dropout` or the `--no-use-dropout` flag, but not both at the same time.
 Neither flag is required, as the `use_dropout` parameter has a default value.